damontic/p5browserbash/README.md

 2. Open one client from a browser which you can find in the **clients** directory.
 	- **basic_client**: p5.js based client which uses html elements.
 	- **p5_client**: p5.js based client which uses an html canvas.

+## p5 client
+If you open this specific client, two new commands are available to animate the screen in a random way.
+The commands are:
+- animate
+- stopanimate
+This can be extended to create new animations or select an animation at random.

 ## Problems